1. Scope and Definitions

 a) All dates and deadlines for the provision of deliveries or services by us are only binding if we have expressly designated them as binding.

-b) Even if a calendar date is set for delivery or performance or if delivery or performance is to be preceded by an event and a reasonable time for delivery or performance is determined so that it can be calculated from the event according to the calendar, we only fall into default upon reminder by the buyer.
+b) Even if a calendar time is set for delivery or performance or an event must precede delivery or performance and a reasonable time for delivery or performance is determined so that it can be calculated from the event according to the calendar, we only fall into default by a reminder from the buyer.

 c) Performance obstacles for which we are not responsible lead to a corresponding extension of the delivery or performance period, even if we are already in default.
-This applies in particular to force majeure, war, natural disasters, traffic or operational disruptions, restricted import, energy and raw material shortages, official measures such as orders and warnings (e.g., in epidemics or pandemics), labor disputes, or a breach of cooperation obligations or duties by the buyer.
-We are entitled to withdraw from the contract if the obstacle to performance continues for an unknown period and the purpose of the contract is endangered.
-If the hindrance lasts longer than two (2) months, the buyer is entitled to withdraw from the contract regarding the part not yet fulfilled, unless the buyer has the right to withdraw from the entire contract.
+This applies in particular to force majeure, war, natural disasters, traffic or operational disruptions, restricted imports, energy and raw material shortages, official measures such as orders and warnings (e.g., in epidemics or pandemics), labor disputes, or a breach of the buyer’s cooperation duties or obligations.
+We are entitled to withdraw from the contract if the performance obstacle persists for an unknown period and the purpose of the contract is endangered.
+If the obstruction lasts longer than two (2) months, the buyer is entitled to withdraw from the contract regarding the part not yet fulfilled, unless the buyer has the right to withdraw from the entire contract.

-d) An extension of the delivery or performance period also occurs as long as we are negotiating with the buyer about a change in delivery or performance or submitting a supplementary offer after assumptions in our offer, which have become part of the contract, prove to be incorrect.
+d) An extension of the delivery or performance period also occurs as long as we are negotiating with the buyer about a change in delivery or performance or submitting a supplementary offer after assumptions in our offer that have become part of the contract prove to be incorrect.

 e) Compliance with our delivery obligation requires the timely and proper fulfillment of the buyer’s obligations.